raisanowreen/Wedding-Ring-Client/README.md

 # Wedding Ring

-This project was bootstrapped with [Create React App](https://food-wala-f610e.web.app/).
+This project was bootstrapped with [Create React App](wedding-ring-4a3b3.web.app).
-You can also find the live site here(https://food-wala-f610e.web.app/)
+You can also find the live site here(wedding-ring-4a3b3.web.app)

 ## Project Introduction

-This project is created on one product sale theme.
-Wedding ring is for people who is finding thew best ring.
+This project is created on one type product sale theme.
+Wedding ring is for people who is finding the best ring.
 After registering, anyone can purchase any type ring from this website.

 ### Project Features